Conversation is an interactive communication between two or more people. Developing conversational skills is one of the first steps in socialization.

 Steps into teaching conversation initiation:

-- Role play: One of the best ways to help children with autism to learn communicational and social skills is to practice these skills in an imaginary scenario.
-During the role playing, you can be an imaginary character and the child can practice conversational skills with you as they have learned through conversation starter or video modeling.
+One of the best ways to help children with autism to learn communicational and social skills is to practice these skills in an imaginary scenario.
+During the role playing, you can be an imaginary character and the child can practice conversational skills with you as they have learned through conversation starter or video modelling.
 To role play:

 - Try to play the role of a person or a character who is interesting and engaging for the child.